Statistical inference for rough volatility: Central limit theorems: Proof of Theorem

 The $dudr$-double integral on the right-hand side can be split into an $\int_{(j-1)}^{j\del} \int_{(j-1)\del}^r$-part and an $\int_{(j-1)}^{j\del} \int_r^{j\del}$-part.
 By symmetry, the latter is equal to

 which implies that

-In the last line, the regularity of $\eta^2$ and $\wh\eta^2$ starts to play a role.
-If $\eta^2$ and $\wh \eta^2$ were just any $H$-H\"older regular function, the best bound we can hope for is $\del^H$, which is clearly not enough if $H$ is small.
-However, this bound can be significantly improved if we have some structure on $\eta^2$ and $\wt\eta^2$.
+In the last line, the regularity of $(\eta^2, \wh \eta^2)$ starts to play a role.
+If $(\eta^2, \wh \eta^2)$ were just any $H$-H\"older regular function, the best bound we can hope for is $\del^H$, which is clearly not enough when $H$ is small.
+However, this bound can be significantly improved if $\eta^2$ and $\wh\eta^2$ have additional structure, as in \eqref{eq:eta}.
 This is therefore the first (and only) place in this paper where the assumption \eqref{eq:eta} is used.
 Leveraging \eqref{eq:eta} into a sufficiently good bound in \eqref{eq:Q-diff} is still nontrivial, so we complete the proof of Lemma~\ref{lem:a} in Section~\ref{sec:approx2}.

 \begin{proof}[Proof of Proposition~\ref{prop:approx2}] Proposition~\ref{prop:approx2} follows by combining Lemma~\ref{lem:Cs}, Equation~\eqref{eq:main-dec}, Lemma~\ref{lem:QV} and Lemma~\ref{lem:a}. \end{proof}